dansl/Steamy-Handheld-PC/README.md

 	sudo systemctl enable inputplumber && sudo systemctl start inputplumber
  	```
 - Reboot Device.
-	- If you installed the ChimeraOS Kernel, hold down "Shift" while booting.
-This should open the Kernel menu, select the kernel that mentions "ChimeraOS" on it, if it's not already selected.
-	- You will also need to set this kernel as default, if it's not defaulted already.
-This process varies depending on your setup.
-Search the web for "How to change default kernel" for your setup.
- 	- Periodically you will need to manually update the kernel.
 - Open Steam app and log in.
 	- Go to Steam Settings > Compatability, and toggle on "Enable Steam Play for all other titles".
 	- If you are unable to control the mouse pointer with the controller.
 Open Settings > Controller > Scroll down to 'Desktop Layout'.
 Enable 'Steam Input' and setup the controls.